 3. Non-Traditional Candidates

-Contrary to the notion that you’re at a disadvantage without the typical MBA track record, an uncommon background helps you stand out more easily.
-Schools like INSEAD work hard to craft a diverse class – and diversity includes professional backgrounds.
-There are always several students with non-business backgrounds, such as scientists, doctors, journalists, and military officers.
+Contrary to the notion that you’re at a disadvantage without the typical MBA track record, an uncommon background helps you stand out more easily and can increase your chances of getting into INSEAD.
+Schools like INSEAD work hard to craft a diverse class – and diversity includes personal life and professional backgrounds.
+There are always several students with non-business backgrounds on the list, such as scientists, doctors, journalists, and military officers.
 There have even been performing artists, and a monk!
 As a non-traditional candidate, you need to demonstrate that you have a clear rationale for taking the MBA: a vision of what you want to achieve – and this has to be credible.
 The admissions team has to be convinced that you have the skills and drive to make a big career change work.
 And as with other candidates, you have to demonstrate that you are a high achiever in your work, whatever that may be.

 5. Limited International Experience